aburrou2/burroughs-portfolio/final-project-part-two.md

 ## Feedback from Class

 The in-class exercise will also inform the changes I make.
 Because of that, it is important to include that feedback here as well.
 During the in-class exercise, the group mentioned that the context about the program and what WIC stands for was helpful.
+THey mentioned that the context is important to have since the audience in class has many international students.
 They suggested I reconsider how I present the graphics, particularly the slope charts.
 They suggested that I either present them next to each other instead of vertically, or that I break out the groups differently and put them into two charts (instead of four).
 They also said that the graphic which uses red dots was confusing because of the color scheme.
 It was hard to tell what the colors referred to since both used red (and the same color scheme).
 They suggested using a saturation instead of the same red, or completely different colors.
 Lastly, one member mentioned that I should include a case study in my call to action to point to an example of where the three areas increased participation.

 # Identified changes for Part III
 > Document the changes you plan on implementing next week to address any issues identified.